 The Sookhi Arbi is an absolutely simple dry curry and very unlike other curries on the blog.
 It has no onions, garlic or ginger and has a few whole spices and some powdered spices.
 Absolutely delicious!

 I was apprehensive while sharing the recipe for the Shimla Mirch Aloo since it is awfully simple and eventually this was the reason I though it should be shared here.

 Kale Chaneh or Kala Chana is a black chickpea curry that is a robust and a very healthy dish.
-Its almost meaty flavors are perfect to be enjoyed with, both, flatbread or rice.
+Its almost meaty flavours are perfect to be enjoyed with, both, flatbread or rice.

 Dal Moradabadi is a dish that can be served as a soup or as an appetizer and can also be swapped for a snack.
 The thin version can be enjoyed as soup and thicker as snack/ appetizer.
 What makes it unique is the way it is served i.e. with a vast array of toppings.

-An absolutely favorite of mine is this dry dal called Sookhi Urad Dal which is made using ivory lentils that are tempered and then served with a topping of crispy fried onions.
+An absolutely favourite of mine is this dry dal called Sookhi Urad Dal which is made using ivory lentils that are tempered and then served with a topping of crispy fried onions.

 Can’t say Sirke wale Pyaaz (Pickled Onions) are not popular since they are served often in the north Indian restaurants and at road side eateries called dhaba.
 But I had to share it somewhere here so I added it under this category.
 They are a quintessential accompaniment to Indian grilled food and curries.